tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

     Assert.AreEqual<string>("a<br/>b c, d", result);
 }
 ```
-And when we run our tests this time, we can see that the last one is the case where our function isn&#8217;t working correctly.
+And when we run our tests this time, we can see that the last one is the case where our function isn't working correctly.

 <div class="imgBox">
   <a href="http://tiernok.com/LTDBlog/unittesting/orig/TestRun2.png" title="See larger image size"><img src="http://tiernok.com/LTDBlog/unittesting/TestRun2.png" alt="Test Run results" /></a><br /> Viewing Test Run Results
 </div>

-So apparently when we have whitespace in Address Line 2, the formatting function wasn&#8217;t smart enough to ignore it.
+So apparently when we have whitespace in Address Line 2, the formatting function wasn't smart enough to ignore it.
 This is easy to fix and we now have 3 tests that can verify our fix will works properly.

 ## Wrapping Up

-And that&#8217;s all it takes.
+And that's all it takes.

 During the CodeCamp presentation we were able to extract, repair, and extend the validation logic for the save button on this form in a similar time period and, later in the session, someone suggested an improvement to the corrected formatting function that took less than 30 seconds to add and verify (shorter than even pulling up the website).